sethisernhagen/node_personal/README.md

 This repository contains the code for my personal website.

-You can view the webiste here - [http://sethi.azurewebsites.net/](http://sethi.azurewebsites.net/).
+You can view the website here - [http://sethi.azurewebsites.net/](http://sethi.azurewebsites.net/).